masefa11/swe3313Project/Team-Assignments.md

 **[Mekdilawit Asefa](https://github.com/masefa11/swe3313Project/blob/main/Mekdilawit-Asefa-Resume.md)**

-- Mekdilawit is the Team's 6 front-end developer and handler of the GitHub repository, she'll be working on the UI design in the project to create a visually appealing and easily interactive platform.
+- Mekdilawit is Team 6's front-end developer and handler of the GitHub repository, she'll be working on the UI design in the project to create a visually appealing and easily interactive platform.

 **[Kayla Grant](https://github.com/masefa11/swe3313Project/blob/main/Kayla-Grant-Resume.md)**